trevordmiller/create-js-project/README.md

 ## How it works

+### Project Type

+When you first run `yo nexus`, _Nexus_ asks you to pick your project type:

+- npm package (vanilla JS)
+- web app (React)

+### General Info

+_Nexus_ will ask for general info like your project name, project description, etc.

 ### Core

-When a project is generated with _Nexus_, it automatically gets the _Core_ set of of files and folders, which are customized based on your answers to the generator prompts:
+_Nexus_ prepares a _Core_ set of of files and folders which will be customized based on the rest of your choices:

 - `src/`
   - Boilerplate code